Akash1542/Task_05_Descriptive_Stats/prompts.md

 9. What was the team’s average goals per game?
   Syracuse: 235 total goals ÷ 19 games = 12.37 goals/game

+10. How many games did Syracuse Women’s Lacrosse play in 2025?
+    19

-10. Which player had the best plus-minus rating (goals for while on field vs. goals against)?
+11. Which player had the best plus-minus rating (goals for while on field vs. goals against)?
     (Not explicitly listed in the stats; not typically tracked in NCAA lacrosse stat sheets) Unavailable based on provided data

+12. Which player had the highest average points per game?
+    Olivia Adamson (5.33 PPG)

+13. What was the closest game?
+    STANFORD on 3/07/25 (14–13)

+14. Which team did Syracuse score the most against?
+    UALBANY (21 goals)

+15. Who was the most consistent scorer?
+    Olivia Adamson (3.33 goals/game)

+16. Who was the top playmaker?
+    Emma Ward (46 assists)

+17. If Syracuse wanted to win 2 more games next season, should they focus on offense or defense?
+Consider their 5 narrow losses and average goals scored/allowed.
+    Initially vague.
+After providing the averages (12.37 goals scored, 11.63 allowed) and narrow loss count (5), the LLM suggested focusing slightly more on offense due to high correlation between shot volume and goals.

+19. Is there a strong relationship between shots taken and goals scored?
+    Yes — estimated r ≈ 0.97, indicating a very strong positive relationship.

+20. Which single player, if improved, could flip the most close losses into wins?
+    Emma Ward — highlighted as a high-impact playmaker with both scoring and assisting ability.